freegazaorg/freegazaorg.github.io/_posts/2020-04-28-Join-us-May-9-for-webcast.md

 published: true
 layout: post
 ---
-On May 9, the co-fonders of the Free Gaza movement as well as moderator, Ann Wright will participate in a 90-minute webcast on "How Did We Ever Manage to Sail To Gaza?
+On May 9, the co-founders of the Free Gaza movement as well as moderator, Ann Wright will participate in a 90-minute webcast on "How Did We Ever Manage to Sail To Gaza?
 No Social Media...
 Only Email and Committed Activists."
 This is a webcast on how to start a movement and what others can learn from us.

 Join us.
 We will update time and provide a sign-in on ZOOM as we get closer to the date.
 Below is one of the pieces from **Musheir Al-Fara**, the only Palestinian onboard our two boats who comes from Gaza.
 It is in our book, Freedom Sailors, https://www.goodreads.com/book/show/15993465-freedom-sailors.